-If students need to self-isolate at any point, we’ve created a dedicated MySurrey self-isolation support guide.
+If students need to self-isolate at any point, the University's Rapid Response team is here to offer advice, match you with a self-isolation buddy to make sure you're OK, and we’ve created a dedicated MySurrey self-isolation support guide too.

 You can read our full Covid-19 University health and safety policy, as well as details about the new signage we have implemented across campus, enhanced cleaning measures, risk assessments and our policy on face coverings on our general 'advice for all' page.

 We want to ensure that you have a supportive, diverse and vibrant learning experience, but we must adapt the way we teach to ensure we all stay safe, so we have moved to 'hybrid education' for Semester 1 and 2 of 2020/21 – a blend of online and campus-based learning which involves face-to-face teaching wherever possible for most seminars, workshops and practical sessions, supported by online lectures and assessments.